 Growing the size of our Opera News user base is one of our strategic priorities.
-Since its launch in January 2017, its user base reached 90.2 million average MAUs in the first quarter of 2018, with 94.7 million MAUs in March 2018.
-Most of our Opera News users during the three months ended March 31, 2018 were browser users because we did not launch our standalone Opera News App until January 2018.
+Since its launch in January 2017, its user base reached 72.4 million average MAUs in the fourth quarter of 2017, with 79.8 million MAUs in December 2017.
 Leveraging our established monetization channels, the platform generated immediate revenues and serves as an additional access portal to partners and publishers.

 We launched the standalone Opera News App on the Google Play Store and other Android App stores for certain African markets in January 2018.
 Within four weeks of its launch, the Opera News App generated over one million downloads and was the most downloaded app on the Google Play Store in Nigeria, Tanzania, Kenya and Ghana.
-Opera News App user base experienced a rapid growth since its launch, reaching 3.4 million App MAUs in March 2018 from 0.8 million App MAUs in January 2018.
+Opera News App user base experienced a rapid growth since its launch, reaching 3.4 million MAUs in March 2018 from 0.8 million MAUs in January 2018.